-Simon Hopwood is the head of the Jersey funds and investment management team at Maples and Calder, the Maples Group's law firm.
+Simon Hopwood is co-head of the Jersey funds and investment management team at Maples and Calder (Maples Group's law firm).
 He has significant experience in the establishment, structuring and maintenance of offshore funds and other investment, acquisition and holding structures within the real estate, private equity and hedge fund sectors.
-Simon has a particular specialism in the establishment and structuring of UK REITs and Sharia-compliant funds and other investment, acquisition and financing structures.
-He acts for a wide range of clients, whether as fund promoters or investors, including well-known financial institutions, investment managers and sovereign wealth funds, boutique investment managers, established family offices and high net worth investors.
+Simon has a particular specialism in the establishment and structuring of UK REITs and Sharia-compliant funds, among other investment, acquisition and financing structures.
+He acts for a wide range of clients, whether as a fund promoter or investor, including well-known financial institutions, investment managers and sovereign wealth funds, boutique investment managers, established family offices and high net worth investors.
 Contributed by: Paul Burton, Simon Hopwood, Tim Morgan and David Allen, Maples Group

-Tim Morgan is a partner in the Jersey funds and investment management team at Maples and Calder, the Maples Group's law firm.
+Tim Morgan is co-head of the Jersey funds and investment management team at Maples and Calder (Maples Group's law firm).
 He advises global fund sponsors, investors, boards and service providers across a variety of asset classes.
-Tim has acted on a wide range of private equity fund launches, and a number of the most innovative funds transactions in Jersey, including the first listed Jersey fund and a wide number of fund restructuring transactions.
-He has also recently acted on several of the most high-profile GP-led restructuring deals, and advises more generally on corporate issues and on investment structures for financial institutions, family offices and other investors.
+Tim has acted on a wide range of private equity fund launches, and on a number of the most innovative funds transactions in Jersey, including the first listed Jersey fund and a wide array of fund-restructuring transactions.
+He has also recently acted on several of the most high-profile general partner-led restructuring deals and advises more generally on corporate issues, as well as investment structures for financial institutions, family offices and other investors.

-David Allen is a partner in the Jersey corporate team at Maples and Calder, the Maples Group's law firm.
+David Allen is a partner in the Jersey corporate team at Maples and Calder (Maples Group's law firm).
 He advises on cross-border M&A, IPOs and private equity transactions.

-David has acted on a wide range of Jersey corporate finance (particularly AIM, main market and US listings of Jersey companies) and mergers and acquisitions transactions, and provides general corporate advice.
+David has acted on a wide range of Jersey corporate finance (particularly AIM, mainmarket and US listings of Jersey companies) and mergers and acquisitions transactions, and he provides general corporate advice.
 David also has particular expertise in relation to large M&A transactions conducted via Jersey schemes of arrangement.

+Maples Group

-Maples Group 2nd Floor Sir Walter Raleigh House 48-50 Esplanade St. Helier JE2 3QB Jersey Tel: +44 1534 671 300 Fax: +44 1534 671 301 Email: info@maples.com Web: www.maples.com
+2nd Floor Sir Walter Raleigh House 48-50 Esplanade St. Helier JE2 3QB Jersey

+Tel: +44 1534 671 300 Fax: +44 1534 671 301

+Email: onlineenquiry@maples.com

+Web: www.maples.com